161 Now Confirmed Missing After Catastrophic July 4th Flash Flooding In Texas

 The death toll has reached 109 statewide, Gov. Greg Abbott announced late Tuesday afternoon, July 8 at a press conference.
 A total of 94 of the deaths were in Kerr County in the state's Hill Country.

-There remain five campers and one counselor from historic Camp Mystic in Kerr County are now unaccounted for.
+There are five campers and one counselor from historic Camp Mystic in Kerr County now unaccounted for.
 Initially, 27 girls who attended the camp were missing.
 Abbott said there likely could be more people missing.

 President Trump and First Lady Melania Trump will visit the Hill Country on Friday, July 1.